 This class was created in collaboration with a venerable expert, Susi Noh Un from Sacalaca, Quintana Roo, who grew up harvesting the milpa with her family.
 In April 2020, Susi sadly passed away.
 Now, her daughter Laura is following the legacy left by her mother, and co-teaches this hands-on workshop facilitated by Erin Gomez Danielson.

 Erin is a certified Natural Foods Chef from California who has called Merida home since marrying a Yucatecan native.

-You will join Susi and Erin in grinding the corn into masa, forming the tortillas by hand, and cooking them on the comal.
+You will join Laura and Erin in grinding the corn into masa, forming the tortillas by hand, and cooking them on the comal.
 To accompany them, you will learn how to prepare plant-based dishes using ingredients that are endemic to the region.
-You will discover how versatile are the ingredients that go into preparing the masa, as we use them to create a refreshing beverage and a sweet vegetable dessert.

-With small groups in a home kitchen, you will learn the slow-food process of making each part of our meal, and practical tips for using fresh masa at home, as well as the historical and cultural importance of corn and the milpa in Mexico.
-You will even learn a few words and phrases in Susi’s native Maya as we cook and eat together.
+With small groups in a home kitchen, you will learn the slow-food process of making each part of our meal, and practical tips for making fresh tortillas at home, as well as the historical and cultural importance of corn and the milpa in Mexico.
+You will even learn a few words and phrases in Maya as we cook and eat together.